yycome/Subgroup_viz/README.md

  - "dat_sub.rds": Results for subgroup analysis
  - "R_viz": R code for making plot

-Similar figures can be found in following papers:
+# Similar plots can be found in the following papers:

 Yin K, Luo R, Wei Y, Wang F, Zhang Y, Karlson KJ, Zhang Z, Reardon MJ, Dobrilovic N. Survival outcomes in patients with primary cardiac sarcoma in the United States. *The Journal of Thoracic and Cardiovascular Surgery*.
 2021 Jul 1;162(1):107-15.